Our Chiropractor or Physiotherapist can help you!

 - Improper postures: frequent improper posture which includes improper movements and lifting postures can cause the herniated disc.
 Picking things up by bending rather than by squatting you are damaging your discs.

 - Degenerative disc syndrome: this is when with time or age when the spine wears out and cannot absorbs shocks as much as it used to.
-According to always physio the chances of herniated disc increase by 50 percent from the age 20 to 80 years.
+According to always physio the chances of herniated disc increase by 50 percent from the age of 20 to 80 years.

 - Sudden trauma or accident: an abrupt of a sudden movement or jerk due to a car collision or because of falling down results in a herniated disk.
 This is common among sportsmen.